JuliaPy/PyCall.jl/README.md

   instead use `w.pymember(:member)` (for the `PyAny` conversion) or `w.pymember("member")` (for the raw `PyObject`).

+Occasionally, you may need to pass a keyword argument to Python that is a [reserved word](https://en.wikipedia.org/wiki/Reserved_word) in Julia.
+For example, calling `f(x, function=g)` will fail because `function` is a reserved word in Julia.
+In such cases, you can use the lower-level Julia syntax `f(x; :function=>g)`.

 ### GUI Event Loops

 For Python packages that have a graphical user interface (GUI),